Straighter Teeth For All Ages at Iritani Orthodontics

 - Correct thumb sucking and help improve minor speech problems

-For parents, it’s not always easy to know if a child may need orthodontic treatment.
+As a parent, it's not always easy to know if a child needs early orthodontic treatment.

-Here are a few things to look for that may mean your child needs to see an orthodontist
+Signs that may mean your child needs to visit an orthodontist:

 - Early or late loss of baby teeth